English

 If you are not sure about some of the grammar terminology used in school this glossary might be useful.
 Please click to download.

 Children work hard at Anston Park Junior School to be confident and accurate spellers.
 Being able to spell correctly presents a confident, knowledgeable front to the world.
 Children are taught spelling in line with the National Curriculum.
-In school, children engage in spelling sessions every day.
-They will also bring spellings home to practise.
+In school, children engage in spelling sessions at least 3 times per week.
 Children learn about the etymology of words (where they come from) and morphology to deepen their understanding of both vocabulary and spelling.
-Our spelling lessons are sequenced into week blocks.
-You can see the overview for each year group below.

 There are some words that children have to know by the end of year 4 and a collection of words that children have know by the end of year 6.
 These words are in your child's reading record.
 You can find these by clicking on the links: